Emmzyben/blockchaintabs2/README.md

 # blockchaintabs is a magazine dapp which allows for sharing of knowledge about the blockchain and web3 world between blockchain ethusiasts.
+To view the website live log on to: blockchaintabs2.vercel.app
 The magazine website will be a great resource destination for blockchain enthusiasts who want to learn more about the different blockchains.
 And it would also provide platform for other blockchain professionals who want to publish their work for it to be visible to the online community to be able to do so easily.
 #when you create a post, the ipfs hash of your post is saved to the blockchain so that you can always retrive your post from ipfs using its hash. this gives you full ownership and rights to your post.
 #Underlying technology include